Xilinx/Vitis_Libraries/data_mover/docs/src/datamover/static_data_mover.rst

 ..
 ATTENTION::
    * Only HW_EMU and HW run available
-   * Kernel-to-kernel streaming is not available in software emulation; the design can only be emulated in hardware emulation.
+   * Kernel-to-kernel streaming can only be emulated in hardware emulation.

 Data Converter
 --------------